Hasbiaz/try-nikahfix/README.md

 These parameters will display the recipient's name on the invitation page.

+For convenience, you can use [WhatsApp Automate Sender](https://whatsapp-automate-sender.vercel.app/) to easily send invitations via WhatsApp.
+For more details, visit the [GitHub repository](https://github.com/azharazziz/whatsapp-bulk-sender).

 ## 🌟 Features

 - **Netflix-Style Intro**: Custom Netflix-inspired animation with letter "N" effect